dotnet/AspNetCore.Docs/aspnetcore/security/authorization/simple.md

 <a name="security-authorization-simple"></a>

-Authorization in MVC is controlled through the `AuthorizeAttribute` attribute and its various parameters.
-At its simplest, applying the `AuthorizeAttribute` attribute to a controller or action limits access to the controller or action to any authenticated user.
+Authorization in MVC is controlled through the `Authoriz` attribute and its various parameters.
+At its simplest, applying the `Authorize` attribute to a controller or action limits access to the controller or action to any authenticated user.

 For example, the following code limits access to the `AccountController` to any authenticated user.